Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

     of how unreliable it would be if a player had a VPN or if anything else got in the way.

-- Multiplayer networking is an entirely separate project at least the size of the game client.
-Every networking project I do, I tell myself this at the end.
-Every time I start a new networking project, I forget that ever happened. *Networking is difficult and will take at least half of your time.* This includes considerations about simulating the gameworld as well as what the event system should look like.
-Don't underestimate how long it will take.
-It's not a 1:1.
-A single player game is complexity 1 and a networked multiplayer game is complexity 3 at least.

-- Wire protocol is different than message protocol: I don't know why I never thought about this, but sending messages over the network and deciding how those messages should be sent are two different things.
-I merged them in my head and had to rethink networking because of it.
-The wire protocol is how TCP or UDP is used to send data back and forth.
-The contents of that data is the messaging protocol.

 - Python's dynamic typing was really difficult when the project got larger.
 I couldn't believe the sensation.
 It was as if as soon as the project got to be slightly larger than I could hold in my brain, I literally felt something fall out of my working memory and I had to go and find what it was and get it back in there.

-- ChatGPT as a coding assitant (both more and less useful than people think) Took me all of my 11 years of practice and an AI assistant to do this in 13 days.
-People think that the usage of AI makes things effortless but in reality it took many prompts and 11 years of coding experience to make this project.
-The main advantage I saw to conversational AI was the sheer reduction in the need for searching the web.
-Upon receiving an answer, I could then drill down into it by asking follow up questions.
-This is truly the next generation of research.

 - Dynamic typing combined with metaprogramming made for a powerful design for the event system.
 However, it was also challenging to debug the project as it grew.

-**A Word On Conversational AI**

-- Use of ChatGPT as a coding assistant

 ![Boxel Screenshot](../static/img/boxels/boxels-screenshot-2.png)